Generative Artificial Intelligence in Bioinformatics: A Systematic Review of Models, Applications, and Methodological Advances: Key Insights from the Research Questions

-Together, these domain-specific models offer improved performance, stability, and explainability in biological applications, especially in contrast to general-purpose LLMs that lack inherent biological context.
-By utilizing the explicit inclusion of prior knowledge into model formulations, tokenization schemes, and pretraining data, these domain-specialized LLMs illustrate an efficient bridging of linguistic representation and biological interpretation.
+\x{Together, these domain-specific models offer improved performance on specific benchmarks; however, direct comparisons are constrained by heterogeneous evaluation protocols, datasets, and metrics across studies, making broad generalizations difficult.} By utilizing the explicit inclusion of prior knowledge into model formulations, tokenization schemes, and pretraining data, these domain-specialized LLMs illustrate an efficient bridging of linguistic representation and biological interpretation.
 Figure~\ref{fig:rq2} illustrates the comparative overview of GenAI models, contrasting domain-specific bioinformatics language models with general-purpose LLMs.